Piano-Walrus/duelCafeCardScripts/README.md

 **NOTE:** Each card can only have ONE manually-triggered command.
 If you need a script to have multiple manual effects, you can simply include all of those effects in the manual command's "options" array, and set the "message" property to something generic like "Resolve one of this card's manually-triggered effects?"

 ## Option Buttons & Command Strings
 Each option in an `options` object, or any given `execute` command string, can have multiple variable declarations, and functional parameters.
 Each part of a command string must be delimited by a negation symbol (`¬`).
-A good example this string format would be [Vaalmonica Invitare](https://github.com/Piano-Walrus/duelCafeCardScripts/blob/main/Scripts/2-Spells/38491852.json).
+A good example this string format would be [Runick Tip](https://github.com/Piano-Walrus/duelCafeCardScripts/blob/main/Scripts/2-Spells/31562086.json).

 ### Variables